LeoNew52/ECE143-Winter20-Team19-FinalProject/README.md

 	   	-> run command: src/poverty_calculations.py

-	   	-> description: The script analysis the two dataset (us accidents and poverty distribution) and analyze on the possible linearity between two datasets.
+	   	-> description: The script analyzes the two dataset (us accidents and poverty distribution) and analyze on the possible linearity between two datasets.